smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 - Using Natural Language: Reports & projects generated by LLM's will include insights and explanations provided in a natural language.
 This will make them easier for wider public access and any outcomes to be actioned faster.
   -Example: A Sales Manager can produce a sales report detailing all the sales figures and providing explanations for fluctuations and recommendations for future sales growth.

 - Data Access In Real Time: Any stakeholder data access or analytics required will be available and reported in real time.
-This provides real time reliability and accurucy of data provided in LLM generated reports or projects.
+This provides real time reliability and accuracy of data provided in LLM generated reports or projects.
   - Example: A financial institution can provide real time stock market reports with stock prices, trends and recommendations which traders respond to straight away.

 - Customised Project Documents: LLM's can be used for suggested requirements for customised documents such as technical documentation, user manuals, installation guides and release notes, which can be used for software / application projects.